 The blade is S35VN stainless steel with a stonewashed finish, and the handle has smooth, anodized aluminum scales.
 It measures 4.5 inches closed and weighs 4.5 ounces.
 Lastly, there’s an ambidextrous thumb stud and a removable, reversible steel clip.Check Price at Case Knives

 If the person you’re buying for has a fidget spinner or clicks a pen while talking on the phone, the Gerber Fastball is the perfect blade for them.
 Thanks to the B.O.S.S.
 (Balls of Stainless Steel) technology, the Fastball flips as smooth and fast as a modern steel rollercoaster.
 The knife has an enticingly still flipper, but once you put enough pressure on it, it flicks open with a satisfying thunk.

 But it’s not just a fidget toy.
 The Fastball is one of the best knives on the market today, sporting S30V blade steel and excellent lines on the Wharncliffe blade.
-It costs $105 and Gerber will customize it with text or images for an additional charge.
-One pro tip – add a little Loctite to the pocket clip screws when you receive this knife as they tend to work loose.
+It carries a fair price tag for a quality knife, and Gerber will customize it with text or images for an additional charge.
+One pro tip — add a little Loctite to the pocket clip screws when you receive this knife, as they tend to work loose.

 The Sebenza is a modern classic, but its classier brother, the Mnandi, is a real showstopper.

 Available (but hard to find) in several configurations such as those with beautifully selected wood inlays, carbon fiber scales, or marvelously sculpted titanium clips — and fit and finish that compare well to Rolex — the Mnandi is the perfect knife to drop in a pair of slacks or carry in a suit breast pocket.
 It’s a jewel of a blade and has a price to match.

 Note: Check availability and shipping.
 These are tough to acquire!Check Price at Chris Reeve